Early Career Researchers

-ECRs in the Faculty are represented by a voluntary committee, the current members of which are Harriet Lyon, Charu Singh, and Caroline Rusterholz.
+ECRs in the Faculty are represented by a voluntary committee.
+The current members are: Massimo Asta, Carys Brown, Sara Caputo, Philippa Carter, Zoe Farrell, Caitlin Harvey, Harriet Lyon, Charles Read, and Caroline Rusterholz.
 We work closely with the Faculty’s Early Career Researcher Advocate, Amy Erickson, and with its Academic Office Holders.

 The role of the committee is two-fold.
 First, we represent the views of ECRs at Faculty Board (the main decision-making body in the History Faculty) and at meetings of the university-wide network of postdocs run by the Office of Postdoctoral Affairs.
 Second, we organise social and academic activities.
 These include:

 - A welcome event at the start of the academic year, co-hosted with the Chair and Deputy Chair of the Faculty

 - Termly social gatherings, including coffee mornings and pub trips

 - Academic and career development workshops.
 Past sessions have included: writing book proposals; writing funding and grant applications; discussions of works-in-progress; and getting consultancy experience